JacORB/JacORB/README.md

 The approach a contributor chooses to use depends entirely his/her personal preference, but usually is tied to how the contributor accesses JacORB's source code.
 If the contributor directly clones the upstream repository, they should submit patch files.
 If the contributor instead uses their personal GitHub account to fork the upstream repository, then they are should issue a pull request.

-![Tip][tip] A GitHub pull request is the preferred method to submit a patch!
+:bulb: A GitHub pull request is the preferred method to submit a patch!

 #### Attach a patch file to the Bugzilla issue